BoceHu/MyAcademicPage/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/gcushen
 # Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/uploads/cv.pdf` and uncomment the lines below.
+# To enable, copy your resume/CV to `static/media/cv.pdf` and uncomment the lines below.
 - icon: cv
   icon_pack: ai
-  link: uploads/resume.pdf
+  link: media/resume.pdf

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false
 ---